unik-name/wordpress-unikname/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.12.31 [3 August 2019] =
+* [Bugfix] Google login was not saving first name and last name in user profile
+* [Bugfix] Google login was creating username from the email instead of first and last name
+* [Bugfix] Updated the background color for Reddit share icon for AMP according to the Reddit branding guidelines

 = 7.12.30 [25 June 2019] =
 * [Bugfix] Previous update was breaking social sharing